fleetingthoughts/obsidian/Math.md

 ### Calculus
 - [A Course of Pure Mathematics - G.H.
 Hardy](https://en.m.wikipedia.org/wiki/A_Course_of_Pure_Mathematics)
 - [Differential and Integral Calculus- Richard Courant](https://en.m.wikipedia.org/wiki/Richard_Courant)
+    - Apostol is more thorough then Courant but less discussion on applications.
+Apostol seems to be the more popular one among mathematicians
 ### Statistics and Probability
 - Statistical Inference - Casella and Berger
 - Introduction to Probability- William Feller